By Tiny Hearts Education

 As a Midwife, I meet lots of new and expecting parents every day.
-From my time over the last 5 years, here are the top 8 things I think new and expecting parents need to know about their birth + postpartum time in hospital:
+Here are the top 8 things I think new and expecting parents need to know about their birth + postpartum time in hospital:

 1. You are in control.